christiaan-g/sANNIC_workflow/README.md

 ### Step 1: Acquire data

-Export records for any vascular plant group of interest in any location of interest from iNaturalist.
+Export records for any vascular plant group of interest in any region of interest from iNaturalist.
+The taxonomic group of interest and region of interest can be specified in the iNaturalist search filters.
+For region of interest, either an existing 'place' or a manually specified 'place' can be used https://www.inaturalist.org/places.

 Columns required for this workflow are: